Oceanwall/viewReddit/README.md

 * Simple user interface
 * Supports all public subreddits
 * Subreddit Error Handling
-  - Prevents invalid subreddits from being entered, and will indicate to user that an entered subreddit is invalid.
+  - Prevents invalid subreddits from being entered, and will indicate to user if an entered subreddit is invalid.
 * Does not require a Reddit account for use
 * Interactive loading screen
   - Ensures that the user does not stare at a blank screen while comments are loading.